 1 covered by withdrawing cash from the MOER RSF, as deposited into the fund in year 2 one outside the test year.
 In an ideal world, assuming that the consumption each year 3 equaled the consumption used to develop the MOERR portion of allowed revenues, the 4 RSF would be back to its originally established level at the end of three years which 5 would also be the next Test Year for a rate case.
 6 Q. Is the Company doing anything to promote conservation by its customers?
-7 A. Yes.
+7 А. Yes.
 The Company continues to work with its customers with regards to sustainable 8 conservation efforts through the use of semi-annual mailings promoting water saving 9 fixtures, good water use habits and proper lawn irrigation practices.
 The Company is a 10 member of the EPA WaterSense program and uses its website to direct customers to the 11 EPA WaterSense program where there is an extension amount of information regarding 12 water conservation and water saving fixtures.
 13 Q. Is the Company continuing to see a reduction in base residential water use as a 14 result of conservation efforts by its customers?
 15 A. Yes.
-The average single-family water usage for the months of December through March, 16 which reflects indoor water usage patterns, has shown a drop in average monthly usage of 17 3.9% between 2015 and 2019.
-18 Q. Was a Cost of Service Study prepared as part of this case?
-19 A. No. The last cost of service study was prepared as part of DW 08-052-090.
-Because 20 there has been little change in the mix of customers, assets, and expenses since DW 08- 21 052, the Company believes that preparing a Cost of Service Study, expected to cost 22 between \$40,000 to \$50,000 is not justified and if required would have a very large 23 impact on rate case expense without a corresponding benefit.
+The average single-family water usage for the months of December through March, 16 which reflects indoor water usage patterns, has shown a drop in average monthly usage of 17 which reflects indoor water usage patterns, has shown a drop in average monthly usage of 3.9% between 2015 and 2019.
+17 18 Q. Q. A. 3.9% between 2015 and 2019.
+18 3.9% between 2015 and 2019.Was a Cost of Service Study prepared as part of this case?
+18 19 3.9% between 2015 and 2019.Was a Cost of Service Study prepared as part of this case?No. The last cost of service study was prepared as part of DW 08-052-090.
+Because 18 19 20 3.9% between 2015 and 2019.
+Was a Cost of Service Study prepared as part of this case?
+No. The last cost of service study was prepared as part of DW 08-052-090.
+Because there has been little change in the mix of customers, assets, and expenses since DW 08-